Zero Blisters and 15K Steps Later, These 9 Best-Selling Ballet Flats Are Officially Worth the Hype

 It is no surprise that classic ballet flats have been around for nearly 70 years.
 The style was inadvertently created by iconic actress and pioneer of French style Brigitte Bardot, who requested a pair of shoes as "lightweight and flexible as true ballet slippers" from designer Rose Repetto back in 1956, according to Repetto's former CEO Jean-Marc Gaucher.
 Today, the style remains as enduring as ever.
 It offers a sense of ease and comfort that other trending shoes may not be able to provide.
 (I'm looking at you, sculptural heels!)

 Despite being considered a classic to many, the shoe style goes through its own trend iterations just like every clothing item.
 Brands like Miu Miu and Alaïa have released their own takes on the style, the former sticking with the satin roots of ballet and the latter going in a more statement-making direction by using cutouts and embellishments.
-Whether you're interested in trend-forward pairs or would rather stick to the classics, there's a pair of ballet flats for everyone.
+Whether you're interested in trend-forward styles or would rather stick to the classics, there's a pair of ballet flats for everyone.
 Even our most heel-obsessed editor finally gave in and purchased the Miu Miu version.

 I took it upon myself to source the best ballet flats on the market right now.
 These styles hail from legacy brands like Miu Miu and Chanel as well as affordable retailers like Zara and J.Crew.
 No matter your preferred price point, these picks are stylish enough to wear for years to come.